 - Discover the ancient vine-clad temples of Angkor Wat

-- Boat to Koh Rong island for spotless white sands, crystal seas, and beachside nightlife
+- Visit Koh Rong island for white sands and crystal seas

-- Browse trinkets, clothing, and handicrafts in the warren-like Russian Market
+- Browse trinkets and brands alike at the Russian Market

 VILLAGE HEALTHCARE WEEK